Houston Theft Crimes Attorney

 Experienced Burglary Defense Lawyers Serving Houston

 Texas theft and robbery crimes encompass a broad area of criminal law.
-Generally, falling under Section 29.01, 30.02, and 31.03 of the Texas Penal Code, these offenses can carry significant penalties.
+Generally, falling under Section 29.01, 30.02, and 31.03 of the Texas Penal Code, these offenses can carry significant penalties according to our Houston Theft Crimes Attorney.
 Some of the most common theft and robbery crimes prosecuted in Texas include:

 Defined under Section 29.01 of the Texas Penal Code, a robbery occurs when a person uses the threat of bodily injury or death or “intentionally, knowingly, or recklessly causes bodily injury to another” during the commission of a theft.
 Robbery is charged as a second-degree felony punishable by up to twenty years in prison.

 Defined under Section 30.02 of the Texas Penal Code, burglary involves the unlawful entering of a building or habitation with the intent to commit a felony, theft, or assault.
 In most cases, burglary will be charged as a felony.
 If convicted, you could face years in prison and a fine of up to $10,000.

 Can be charged as a state or federal crime, or both.
 It is imperative that if you are accused of bank robbery in Texas, you consult with a criminal defense attorney that can represent you at both the state and federal level.
 The two cases are independent of each other and must be handled efficiently to protect your rights and your freedom.